The Pros and Cons of Making Dog Food at Home

 3. Initial Research:

 Before starting, you must spend time researching your dog’s nutritional needs.
-You can contact your vet or pet nutritionist if you are worried about omitting key nutrients or using harmful ingredients to dogs.
+You can contact your vet or pet nutritionist if you are worried about omitting key nutrients or using harmful ingredients for dogs.

 4. Storage and Freshness: